LuismTejada/configure-ad/README.md

 <img width="1280" alt="Screen Shot 2023-08-09 at 9 33 26 PM" src="https://github.com/LuismTejada/configure-ad/assets/140201562/9621ed86-aee2-448e-9bed-903655abea70">

-Then you will have to go to the Azure Portal, set Client-1's DNS setting to the DC's Private IP address.
+Then you will have to go to the Azure Portal, and set Client-1's DNS setting to the DC's Private IP address.

 <img width="1280" alt="Screen Shot 2023-08-09 at 9 42 23 PM" src="https://github.com/LuismTejada/configure-ad/assets/140201562/1cb0aa8b-d083-4f73-b1a2-135f6a08f2f9">

 From the Azure Portal restart Client-1.
-Login to Client-1 as the original local admin (labuser) and join it to the domain.
+Login to Client-1 as the original local admin (lab user) and join it to the domain.
 The computer will restart.

 <img width="1280" alt="Screen Shot 2023-08-09 at 9 54 38 PM" src="https://github.com/LuismTejada/configure-ad/assets/140201562/33aa0148-aa8d-44ad-a4c8-119fbeebdc54">